 Kent District Library may legally receive gifts as authorized by the Public Library Gifts and Donations Act 1921 PA 136 (MCL 397.381 et seq.).
 KDL accepts monetary gifts as well as certain gift materials that reflect the Library's strategic plan.
-Gifts must be unconditional and non- returnable to be used for the good of the Library System as a whole and housed in the most appropriate location.
-Gifts of money are acknowledged formally by the Kent District Executive Director and/or the Fund Development Director.
+Gifts must be unconditional and non-returnable to be used for the good of the Library System as a whole and housed in the most appropriate location.
+Gifts of money are acknowledged formally by the Kent District Executive Director.

-Gifts for the Collection
+Gift for the Collection